-A little more than 7 years ago, I found myself in the middle of a health crisis.
+A little more than a decade ago, I found myself in the middle of a health crisis.
 I began suffering from debilitating headaches multiple times a week, I developed severe episodes of abdominal pain with diarrhea, and I began experiencing panic attacks.

 It hit me like a ton of bricks.